Nominations for the 2019 Distinguished Professor round will be open from 1 July till 1 August 2019.

 Need more help?

-For more information see the Award of Distinguished Professor Policy and the Award of Distinguished Professor Procedure or contact the Office of the Director, Human Resources on 9850 6844 or email@example.com.
+For more information see the Award of Distinguished Professor Policy and the Award of Distinguished Professor Procedure or contact the Office of the Vice-President, Human Resources on 9850 6844 or email@example.com.